TinyTapeout/tinytapeout_www/content/_index.en.md

 * Design only (single tile): $50
 * Extra tiles = $50 each
 * By making an order, you agree to our [terms of service](terms).
-* Closing date is 8th of September
+* Closing date is 4th of November

 {{% button href="https://app.tinytapeout.com/projects/create" icon="fas fa-download" %}}Submit your design{{% /button %}}

 # Sign up

-Sign up to the mailing list for the latest news, and to make sure you don't miss your chance to submit a design on Tiny Tapeout 4.
+Sign up to the mailing list for the latest news, and to make sure you don't miss your chance to submit a design on Tiny Tapeout 05.

 {{< mailchimp >}}